gvwilson/thirdbit/src/fiction/leaderboard/index.md

 my motley crew and I,
 all our eyes on the leaderboard as clients climbed into the red zone.
-A press release about anamorphic materials tripled the value of an elderly Belgian's patent portfolio, but they could give six hundred hectares of farmland to a climate resettlement program.
+A press release about anamorphic materials tripled the value of an elderly Belgian's patent portfolio, but they could give six hundred hectares of farmland to a member of one of Israel's governments in exile who had never actually been convicted of war crimes, and around and around it went.
-Her fellow oligarchs would snark about letting a little more money and power slip out of the "right" hands, but at least she'd be alive to ask what choice she had.

-Shadows shortened and lengthened on my living room floor as the dance went on.
+Shadows shortened and lengthened on my living room floor.
 One hour left.
 Thirty minutes.
 Five.
-My tablet bleebled.
+My app bleebled.
 "Are you there?"
 An.ton asked.